Oklahoma City bus accident lawyer representing injured passengers against transit companies

 Pain and suffering Physical pain, emotional distress, anxiety, depression, PTSD related to the accident Chronic back pain and anxiety about riding public transit

-Loss of enjoyment of life Inability to participate in hobbies, activities, and daily life you enjoyed before the accident Former runner who can no longer exercise due to knee injury
+Loss of enjoyment of life Inability to participate in hobbies, activities, and daily life you enjoyed before the accident Former runner who can no longer exercise due to a knee injury

 Punitive damages Additional damages awarded to punish the defendant for gross negligence or recklessness, under 23 O.S. § 9.1 Bus company knowingly operated a bus with failed brakes